SAP-samples/teched2023-AD268/exercises/ex3/README.md

      module.exports = { createCountry };
      ```

 5. In our current script, the application layer primarily requires updates to the routes to align with the newly defined services for accessing the API endpoints.
-For instance, in this scenario:
-   	- The route `/country/country.xsjs` will need to be updated to `/v2/teched/createcountry` within the `app/resources/tiny-ui/Util.js` file.
-   	- Similarly, `/user/xsodata/user.xsodata/Users` should be substituted with `/teched/Users` in the `app/resources/user-ui/view/usercrud.controller.js` file.

 	You can either simplify the process by replacing the existing app folder with the prepared [target_cap_app/app](../target_cap_app/app/) folder which already houses all the required modifications for this specific demo application or you can manually make these changes as below

   	- Modify the `app/xs-app.json` file as below.
 The changes in this file ensure that the new service routes are recognized by the application and that authentication is properly configured.